Evening Light Sandwood by Tom Richardson, England

 There is a tremendous amount of work in putting on a show of this size, as an annual event, using different venues and locations.
 As it is now manned with a central core of volunteers, systems are in place to facilitate the handling of entries as they arrive during March and April.

-Following that is the judging weekend, two hectic days - followed by the results sent by notification card or email and then the unsuccessful entries posted back to their authors.
-Organising the accepted prints, framing and hanging the Exhibition, and producing the Catalogue.
-Then a short rest during the Exhibition.
-Then all hands to the task of returning, the final prints and slides to the entrants.
+Following that is the judging weekend, two or three hectic days - the results are sent by notification card or email and the unsuccessful entries posted back to their authors.
+Organising the accepted prints follows, framing and hanging the Exhibition, and producing the Catalogue.
+Then a short rest during the Exhibition before all hands to the task of returning the prints to the entrants.

 All told a very busy four months.
-Other tasks have to be done during the year; looking for next Years Venue; Getting Approval from FlAP and PSA and producing the entry form for the following Salon; Finding willing sponsors and advertisers for producing the Catalogue.
+Other tasks have to be done during the year; looking for next years venue; producing the entry form for the following Salon; Finding willing sponsors and advertisers for producing the Catalogue.

 Both the Scottish Photographic Federation and the Scottish International Salon are non-profit making organizations, run by volunteers from Photographic Societies and Clubs throughout Scotland.